What is Loose-fill Asbestos Insulation?

 But renovation work has a habit of disturbing the insulation, and if this contains loose-fill asbestos, then it’s dangerous for anyone living or working nearby.
 Before work continues, the asbestos needs to be removed so the area is safe again.

 We would normally advocate use of a testing kit, but loose-fill asbestos may be too risky to approach.
-If you suspect your insulation contains loose-fill asbestos, then contact the experts to find out and remove it for you.
+If you suspect your insulation contains loose-fill asbestos, then hire an asbestos surveyor to find out and remove it for you.

 Do not attempt to continue with the work until you know for sure.
 Asbestos can lead to lifelong respiratory disorders – including lung cancer.
 Therefore, do not take the risk.